Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/03-Configuration/IV. Active-Directory-Certificate-Services.md

 ### 5. 📥 Install Web Enrollment

-To simulate a certificate request portal, I installed **Certificate Authority Web Enrollment**, which allows users to request and retrieve certificates via a browser interface.
+After publishing the Root CA certificate via Group Policy, I verified that the **Certificate Authority Web Enrollment** portal was accessible from both the server and domain-joined clients.
+Access was successful using the FQDN `https://WinServer2025.hughdomain.local/certsrv`.

 📸 **Web Enrollment Site on the CA Server**